|

 "The trash is dripping onto the philosopher".

-Certainly not a very practical sentence, but the unusual image evoked will
+Certainly not a very practical sentence, but the unusual image evoked

-assure that you don't forget those words easily!
+will assure that you don't forget those words easily!

-It's better to keep such sentences simple at first, and not try to fill them
+It's better to keep such sentences simple at first, and not try to fill

-another one, using more new words.
+conveys.
+Then form another one, using more new words.

-You'll want to go over these sentences a few days later, then maybe again a
+You'll want to go over these sentences a few days later, then maybe

-couple of weeks later - after all, as the ancient Greeks said:
+again a couple of weeks later - after all, as the ancient Greeks said:

 "Repetition is the mother of learning".
-And learning your vocabulary
+And learning your

-words in such a way will not only make them easier to remember, but more fun
+vocabulary words in such a way will not only make them easier to

-to learn as well!
+remember, but more fun to learn as well!

-Divide and Conquer - Mastery
+Next article: 4) Divide and Conquer - Mastery though

-though piece-work
+piece-work

 |